Art in Print: Magazine and website

-The Art in Print journal is published six times a year and covers the full range of printed art, historically and geographically, through articles, reviews and news reporting.
-It is distributed in both ink-on-paper and electronic formats; up to one-third of the content can be accessed on the website without a subscription.
-The website also includes an open-access calendar to print exhibitions, auctions, fairs, and competitions around the world; a comprehensive listing of research resources for artists, scholars and collectors; and a global directory of printshops, publishers and dealers.
-Art in Print also publishes a biweekly newsletter of new publications, exhibitions, competitions and other events.
+The Art in Print journal was published six times a year and covered the full range of printed art, historically and geographically, through articles, reviews and news reporting.
+It was distributed in both ink-on-paper and electronic formats; up to one-third of the content was accessible on the website without a subscription.
+The website also included an open-access calendar to print exhibitions, auctions, fairs, and competitions around the world; a comprehensive listing of research resources for artists, scholars and collectors; and a global directory of printshops, publishers and dealers.
+Art in Print also published a biweekly newsletter of new publications, exhibitions, competitions and other events.

-The Art in Print Prix de Print is a competition run in every issue, in which an outside juror selects one of the entered works as the subject of a brief essay.
+The Art in Print Prix de Print was a competition run in every issue, in which an outside juror selected one of the entered works as the subject of a brief essay.
 While some winners have had substantial international reputations, others have been artists without any gallery representation.
-Jurors are drawn from an international pool of artists, curators and critics, and past winners have included Annu Vertanen, Isca Greenfield-Sanders and Victoria Burge.
+Jurors were drawn from an international pool of artists, curators and critics, and past winners have included Annu Vertanen, Isca Greenfield-Sanders and Victoria Burge.

-In January 2015 the journal published the first work in a new commissioning program, Art in Art in Print, which invites an artist to design a work specifically for inclusion in the magazine.
+In January 2015 the journal published the first work in a new commissioning program, Art in Art in Print, which invited an artist to design a work specifically for inclusion in the magazine.
 Scherenschnitt by Richard Tuttle is a two-sided print meant to be cut out from the page and considered as an extension of the artist's earlier etching installation Deep in the Snow (2015).

-Since 2013, the website has also hosted Sarah Kirk Hanley's INK Blog, formerly part of Art:21.
+Since 2013, the website also hosted Sarah Kirk Hanley's INK Blog, formerly part of Art:21.

 Content

-The journal publishes substantial articles; interviews with artists, curators and printers; and reviews of exhibitions, books and recent artists' editions.
+The journal published substantial articles; interviews with artists, curators and printers; and reviews of exhibitions, books and recent artists' editions.
 Subjects covered range from 17th century lift-the-flap anatomy engravings (Suzanne Karr Schmidt) to the impact of the Xerox machine on the aesthetics of punk (David Ensminger).
 Publications have included substantial monographs on the print work of contemporary artists such as Enrique Chagoya and Tauba Auerbach; interviews with Christiane Baumgartner and Wangechi Mutu; and the first English language publications on a group of mysterious French boxes lined with woodcuts (coffrets à estampe).
-Some issues contain a number of articles clustered around a single topic: September–October 2012 focused on the legacy of Stanley William Hayter; July–August 2014 examined screenprint and the tension between art and design; January–February 2015 was billed as a topographic tour of Arcadia, from the 15th to the 21st century.
-Regular contributors to the journal include Catherine Bindman, Paul Coldwell, Faye Hirsch, Laurie Hurwitz, Andrew Raftery, Gill (Gillian) Saunders, and Amelia Ishmael.
+Some issues contained a articles clustered around a single topic: September–October 2012 focused on the legacy of Stanley William Hayter; July–August 2014 examined screenprinting and the tension between art and design; January–February 2015 was billed as a topographic tour of Arcadia, from the 15th to the 21st century.
+Regular contributors to the journal included Catherine Bindman, Paul Coldwell, Faye Hirsch, Laurie Hurwitz, Andrew Raftery, Gill (Gillian) Saunders, and Amelia Ishmael.